 Keep the back of your head and your neck protected in the cold.

 To me, the neck’s skin is very thin and cold temperature will get to my throat directly.
-In TCM theory, there are some critical acupressure points at the back of your head (风池穴), and below the back of your neck (大椎穴), where cold wind enters your body.
+In TCM theory, there are some vital acupressure points at the back of your head (风池穴), and below the back of your neck (大椎穴), where cold wind enters your body.
 The wind you need to avoid in winter/cold weather also includes the actual, cold wind in nature.
-This cold wind creates havoc in the human body, including headaches and illnesses.
+This cold wind creates havoc in the human body, including headaches, aches, illnesses.
 The cold will also get to your lungs and it won’t be fun.

 It’s probably the most important acupoint in the entire body – 神阙穴 – which is located where your navel button is.
 Before winter even comes, across all seasons and weather, you should always keep this spot well-covered.